C.J. Abrams Player Props: Nationals vs. Rockies

 The Washington Nationals and C.J.
-Abrams, who went 0-for-4 last time in action, take on Kyle Freeland and the Colorado Rockies at Coors Field, Thursday at 4:10 PM ET.
+Abrams, who went 2-for-3 last time out, battle Jose Urena and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rays.
+In his last game, he had two hits (going 2-for-3) against the Rockies.

 C.J.
 Abrams Game Info & Props vs. the Rockies